YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 $$
 </details>

-We can now express $\beta$ with respect to the temperature.
+While we got rid of $\alpha$, the second Lagrange multiplier $\beta$ can be expressed with respect to the temperature.
 To do so, we define the temperature as the change of energy associated with a change of entropy:

 $$
 \boxed{T := \frac{\partial \langle E \rangle}{\partial S}}